Database – Tender

-IHSI anticipates that the Request for Candidacy, also commonly known as the RFC, will be published on 17 February 2020.
-The RFC will be published at the public registry for tenders in Belgium, which can be found here.
+IHSI anticipates that the Request for Candidacy, also commonly known as the RFC, was published on 17 February 2020.
+The RFC was published at the public registry for tenders in Belgium, which can be found here.

 Submission of Proposals

-Following publication of the RFC, the tenderer will be tasked with submitting relevant documentation.
-A period of internal screening by the IHSI Selection Committee will then begin.
-The Selection Committee will share its findings on the received RFC dossiers with the IHSI Executive Committee, who will in turn assess applicability.
+Following publication of the RFC, the tenderer was tasked with submitting relevant documentation.
+A period of internal screening by the IHSI Selection Committee then began.
+The Selection Committee shared its findings on the received RFC dossiers with the IHSI Executive Committee, who in turn assessed applicability.

-Following a decision on the RFC, candidates that have been accepted will receive access to the next tendering round, which focusses on the Request for Proposal (RFP).
+Following a decision on the RFC, candidates that have been accepted received access to the next tendering round, which focusses on the Request for Proposal (RFP).
 This step represents the main part of the tender procedure, where the actual offers are presented.

-The RFP will also be published during the second quarter of 2020.
+The RFP was also published during the second quarter of 2020.